To request a timestamp, call:

 If an implementation is unable to detect completion and latch the timer at any specific stage of the pipeline, it may instead do so at any logically later stage.

-An example of such a comparison is determining the execution time of a sequence of commands.
+An example of such a comparison is subtracting an older timestamp from a newer one to determine the execution time of a sequence of commands.

 vkCmdWriteTimestamp is called while executing a render pass